updated

 At the time of writing we still have to start work to build a bathroom inside.
 Maybe done by spring 2026.
 So there is only cold water available on both floors at the moment.

-The toilet is in the garage at the moment.
 During summer we shower at the nearby river.
 Now we use a camping place 6 minutes away by car.

-We have a dishwasher in the basement.
+We have a washing machine in the basement.

 The house is not well isolated.
 We do have 2 wood oven we use (also in the coldest day of summer), to warm up the house.